fabacab/wp-screen-help-loader/readme.txt

 == Description ==

-Make your site's admin dashboard on-screen more help tabs more helpful by add custom help tabs or additional sidebar content to any screen of the WordPress Admin Dashboard's built-in "Help" menu simply by placing help files in a special folder.
+Make your site's on-screen admin help tabs more helpful by adding custom help tabs or additional sidebar content to any screen of the WordPress Admin Dashboard's built-in "Help" menu simply by placing help files in a special folder.

 This plugin looks for files located in your current theme's `admin-help/` folder and, based on their name, adds their content to the WordPress on-screen help menuing system.
 The files should be written in [markdown](https://daringfireball.net/projects/markdown/).